turingschool/curriculum/source/projects/encryptor.markdown

 Speaking of which, we need to rework our `decrypt` method.

-Depending how you wrote the method originally, this might be easy or it might be hard.
+Depending on how you wrote the method originally, this might be easy or it might be hard.
 Consider this:

 Decrypting is the opposite of encrypting.
 In our current process encrypting means moving forward `rotation` number of spots in the character map.
 Decrypting is then moving backwards the same number of spots.